Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Methods

 While the state space includes information on separate cell subpopulations, the terminal (end-of-episode) reward is assigned based on only the total cell population.
 As noted above, a successful episode concludes in the elimination of the targeted cell population by the maximal allowed treatment time $T_{max}$.
 In training, different drugs are assigned preference through penalty weights $w_{\alpha}$, so that use of a last-line drug will incur a higher penalty than that of a first-line drug, $\alpha=1$.
 To penalize for higher cumulative drug dosages, the reward at the end of a successful episode is assigned as

 where $I_{\alpha,n}$ is the dosage of drug $\alpha$ administered at the $n$th decision time step, $c_{1},\,c_{end,success}>0$ are constants, and $\tau$ is the length of each decision time step.
-When the episode fails (the cell population is above zero by $T_{max}$) a negative reward is assigned with an additional penalty that increases with a higher ratio of remaining cell concentrations to the initial cell population in order to guide learning:
+If an episode fails (the cell population is above zero by $T_{max}$) a negative reward is assigned with an additional penalty that increases with a higher ratio of remaining cell concentrations to the initial cell population in order to guide learning:

 where $c_{end,fail}>0$.
-Since the episodes can be long, in order to address the credit assignment problem~\cite{minsky1961steps} a guiding signal was added at each time step in the form of potential-based reward shaping~\cite{ng1999policy}.
+Since the episodes can be long, in order to address the credit assignment problem~\citep{minsky1961steps} a guiding signal was added at each time step in the form of potential-based reward shaping~\citep{ng1999policy}.
 Policy optimality was proved to be invariant under this type of reward signal, and it can thus provide a crucial learning signal in episodic tasks.
 It is given by

 where $\gamma$ is the RL discount factor, $\Phi:S\rightarrow \mathbb{R}$ is the potential function, and $S$ is the state space.
 Since the drugs are assumed here to affect cell mechanisms responsible for cell birth, population growth provides a direct indicator of the efficacy of the drug.
 The potential function was therefore set here to